 Sand casting is the most versatile among the manufacturing methods that enable to manufacture of very detailed and complex parts from an unlimited number of metals and their alloys.

 A casting design would be useless unless the design can be made in the foundry, satisfying all the functional requirements within budget.
-The cost effectiveness of the process depends highly on the design as this is reflected on the final cast.
+The cost-effectiveness of the process depends highly on the design as this is reflected in the final cast.
 The decisions made during the design changes would make a big impact on the cost and some of the disadvantages of sand casting can be avoided by designing the part to suit casting.
 However, there are key sand casting design guidelines to be followed in order to keep costs down.
 Engineering product designers should understand the reasons as to why some of these techniques are used and consider those during the design stages of the cast.

 Key design elements of sand casting:

 - Parting line

 Draft angle is the angle applied or allowed on all vertical faces of a pattern to aid easy removal from the sand mould without damaging its walls.
 The angle required depends on the moulding process, cast design and pattern depth inside the mould.